talk2viren/umermansoor.github.io/_posts/2016-07-04-rest-design---choosing-the-right-http-method.md

 }
 ```

-**If POST is used for updating an existing resource, it is allowed to pass partial information in the request**.
+**POST requests are allowed to perform partial updates**.
 For example, to update the GPA of a student, we'll make the POST request on the specific record (given by the `student_id`) and only supply the attribute we want to update:

 ```javascript
 POST /students/<student_id>